gantaa/MockInject/Readme.md

 </code></pre>

 ### Mock a non-static init method that has arguments:
-Same as the previous example, but the selector in MockSelectors should be a  class method (+) and the classMockForClass:initSelector:overrideClass:overrideSelector: method should be used on MIMocker instead.
+Same as the previous example, but the selector in MockSelectors should be a class method (+) and the classMockForClass:initSelector:overrideClass: method should be used on MIMocker instead.

 # You want more?
 This is just the surface of what can be accomplished with these types of Mocks.
 Once you have a hold of the mock in your spec, you can do anything Kiwi will allow such as stubs, complex assertions, and more.
 Consult the [Kiwi Wiki](https://github.com/allending/Kiwi/wiki) for more information on testing with Kiwi.
 IOS developers aren't better than everyone else.
 TEST YOUR CODE!
 You'll be glad you did.